BA (Hons) Electronic Music Production and Performance.

 Unrivalled studio time

-As an electronic music production student you’ll be able to book studio time between 9am-10pm Monday to Friday, and 10am-6pm Saturday and Sunday.
+As an electronic music production and performance student you’ll be able to book studio time between 9am-10pm Monday to Friday, and 10am-6pm Saturday and Sunday.
 Our in-house technical support team are on hand throughout the day to provide one-to-one support should you need it.

-Learn in our on-site venue icon
+Learn in our dedicated on-site venue icon

-Learn in our on-site venue
+Learn in our dedicated on-site venue

 Access to purpose-built DJ booths icon